-See the instructions here to install your copy of the OS at home on a USB flash drive.
+See the instructions to install your copy of the OS at home on a USB flash drive.

 Suppose you have a monitor, mouse, keyboard, and headphones left over from your old PC.
 Then it would be best to have nothing more to buy than the estimated budget for this pc gaming build under $ 700.
 But if you don’t have peripherals, you’ll have to get them to complete your gaming PC.
-Furthermore, I will recommend cheap but enough quality peripherals that will not burden you too much with the planned budget for building your gaming PC.
+Furthermore, I will recommend cheap but quality peripherals that will not burden you with the planned budget for building your gaming PC.

 ASUS VG245H 1080p 1ms Dual HDMI Eye Care Console Gaming Monitor with FreeSync/Adaptive Sync